 Isonychia bicolor is commonly referred to by fly fishermen as the Mahogany Dun, Slate Drakes, and Leadwing Coachman.
 In the past, many fly fishing books included Isonychia sadleri and Isonychia harperi, which entomologists have now grouped as Isonychia bicolor.
 This is one of the major hatches on the freestone trout streams in the Upper Midwest.
 On warm, cloudy days that hatch can happen anytime.
 During these times, the trout are always on alert for the Iso nymphs in the drift.

 The Leadwing Coachman wet fly, in size #10, is also a good pattern for imitating drowned Isonychia duns.
+Also, a simple, peacock herl nymph pattern can be deadly when the Isonychia nymphs are swimming toward the banks during emergence.